| | english | español | français |

 The Capacity-Building Coordination Mechanism

-At its first meeting, in decision BS-I/5, the COP-MOP established a Coordination Mechanism to promote partnerships, complementarities and synergies between various capacity-building initiatives.
-The Coordination mechanism allows Parties, other governments, relevant organizations and donors involved in implementing and/or funding biosafety capacity building initiatives to share information and experiences on their ongoing initiatives; exchange resource materials and information about existing capacity-building opportunities; identify key biosafety capacity building issues and priority needs and ways to address them; and identify overlaps and potential areas for collaboration.
+At its sixth meeting, in decision BS-VI/3, COP-MOP adopted a restructured and streamlined Coordination Mechanism contained in Annex II to the decision.
+The objective of the Coordination Mechanism is to facilitate the synchronization and integration of activities through cooperation and exchange of information with a view to promoting complementarity and maximizing synergies between various capacity-building initiatives in order to minimize duplication of effort and foster efficient utilization of available resources.
+The Coordination Mechanism allows Parties, other governments, relevant organizations and donors involved in implementing and/or funding biosafety capacity building initiatives to share information and experiences on their ongoing initiatives; exchange resource materials and information about existing capacity-building opportunities; identify key biosafety capacity building issues and priority needs and ways to address them; and identify overlaps and potential areas for collaboration.
 It also facilitates interaction, dialogue, and networking among them.

 The Coordination Mechanism comprises the following components: